+2.3.1 Assuming a DSC is appropriate the call is transmitted by the ship station as follows:

-- 2.2.1 The ship composes the calling sequence as follows: - operator selects the format specifier, - operator enters address, - automatically selected category, - pre-programmed self-identification, - operator selects the telecommand information, - operator inserts (selects or enters) working frequency, or enters position (for MF/HF only) information in the message part of the sequence if appropriate, - operator enters telephone number required (semi-automatic/automatic connections only), - automatically selected "end of sequence" signal RQ.
+- key in or select on the DSC equipment, - format specifier, - address, - telecommand information, - working frequency, or position (for MF/HF only) information in the message part of the sequence if appropriate, - telephone number required (semi-automatic/automatic connections only), - the ship station automatically inserts the category, self-identification and "end of sequence" signal RQ. - 2.3.2 The ship station verifies the calling sequence.